kimaniwalker/KUSTOMCHARMZ/README.md

 ## 🔐 Closing Remarks

-There are a lot of moving parts even in this _barebones_ boilerplate!
-This is why we provide it to you, the student, as a jumping off point.
-We want you to focus on coding your server code and React code.
-Not mess with configuration files and project setup.
-Keep in mind **this is not the be-all-end-all** boilerplate.
-You can learn what features you miss from things like `NextJS`, `GatsbyJS`, and `Create React App` and figure out how to add them to this one to make it your go-to starter.
+There are a lot of moving parts even in this Ecommerce boilerplate!

-Code, code, and code.
-Build shit and deploy.
-Get projects up and running, conceptually finished, and no matter how dumb.
-You will always learn something new.
-Challenge yourself to use different CSS Kits and libraries.
-Try other database connectors.
-Try React libraries like Redux.
-Even if you aren't getting paid for it, it's still valuable experience for you.
-So happy hacking, and have some fun!
+Happy hacking, and have some fun!